Join the Fight: Overdose Awareness Day – Together We Can Make a Difference!

 Let them know that you are there for them and offer your help if needed.

-It’s important to remember that it can take time for someone to address their serious drinking problem, so be patient and offer encouragement along the way.
+It’s important to remember that it can take time for someone to address their serious drinking problem, so be patient and offer encouragement.

 Tips for Providing Support